 Ergonomics & Electronics

 Ergonomically, the controls are logically clustered, with air temperature controls placed at the bottom of the stack, visually separated from the clock cluster above them.
 Music and navigation are stacked at the top.
-Everything is easy to spot, even while going 70 mph down the highway.
+Everything is easy to spot, even while going 70 mph down the highway with sunroof open.

 One of our editors said the blue backlighting on the dashboard was a bad idea, noting that it’s one of the hardest colors on which to focus while driving at night, especially for older drivers.